Ouranosinc/raven/README.rst

 Raven was made to help scientists run hydrological modeling experiments with climate change projections.
 It includes four lumped daily hydrological models (GR4J-CN, HBV-EC, HMETS, MOHYSE) that can be run in multi-model experiments.
 Meteorological input variables as well as streamflow and storage outputs use the netCDF format.
 Raven bundles model calibration processes, time series analysis (with xarray_), hydrological indicators and frequency analysis (using xclim_).
 On top of this, a database of pre-calibrated model parameters over North America is available to perform model regionalization, allowing simulations in watersheds with no streamflow observations.
 The properties of custom watersheds can be extracted from a Digital Elevation Model and a land-use database.

 Raven can be compiled and installed, or simply deployed using docker.
-A hosted version is available at https://pavics.ouranos.ca/twitcher/ows/proxy/raven.
+A hosted version is available at Ouranos_ at https://pavics.ouranos.ca/twitcher/ows/proxy/raven.

 Documentation